persalys/persalys/python/doc/user_manual/graphical_interface/physical_model/user_manual_physical_model.rst

 Step definition is divided into several categories:

 - Command: used to define the command calling the external code.
 This can be empty if one decides to set a pre-processing.
+The **Advanced parameters** group box can be used to set:

-In addition I/O encoding (utf-8/latin-1) and command timeout (-1 for no time out) can be set.
+  - I/O encoding (utf-8/latin-1)

+  - command timeout (-1 for no time out)

+  - command-specific environment using the table:

+    - add/remove environment variables using the dedicated buttons

+    - the first column corresponds to the environment variables names

+    - the second column corresponds to its value

+    - this is useful for example to set a dedicated python environment containing specific modules not in included in persalys

 .. image:: /user_manual/graphical_interface/physical_model/CPM_Command.png
     :align: center